coronis-computing/heightmap_interpolation/docs/source/methods.rst

 Suitable for
 ++++++++++++

-Interpolating gaps in terrain data using a better interpolant, but trying not to overshoot the original data.
+* Interpolating gaps in terrain data using a better interpolant, but trying not to overshoot the original data.
+* Scattered data: this is the only approach that always takes into account scattered data properly (*ccst* with a tension apoaching 1 also does, but not so well if tension approaches 0...).

 Advantages
 ++++++++++

 * It is the only inpainter method in this package that was originally devised for interpolating heightmaps without overshooting the data.
+* Contribution of isolated points is properly propagated within the area to interpolate.

 Disadvantages
 +++++++++++++

 * Slower execution time than other inpainters.
+* Contrary to the other inpainters, for which the default values of ``--update_step_size`` parameter should work in any condition, there might be cases where the default ``--update_step_size`` may lead to no convergence.
+If you see that the solver does not converge for your data
+(it gets to the maximum number of iterations set in ``--max_iters`` parameter), try lowering it a bit an re-execute.

+.. _other_inpainters:

 Other Inpainters
 ****************

 Since one of the dependencies we use is `OpenCV <https://opencv.org/>`_, and this library has some inpainting methods already implemented, we created interphases for using them on our heightmap interpolation problem.
+Note that these methods are typically used for closing small, thin gaps, as the ones you can see in the examples of the `OpenCV documentation <https://opencv24-python-tutorials.readthedocs.io/en/latest/py_tutorials/py_photo/py_inpainting/py_inpainting.html>`_.

 OpenCV's Telea
 --------------